developer-zebra/developer-zebra-site/src/ehs/3-1/guide/about/index.md

 ## New in EHS 3.1

 * **Now supports <u>ONLY</u> Android 8.x (Oreo) and Android 7.x (Nougat)**.
-* **New [Lockout Recovery mode](../settings/#lockoutrecovery)** allows an admin to quickly return a device to service that is locked after exceeding the maximum number of unsuccessful admin login attempts.
-* **New [Recovery Timeout](../settings/#recoverytimeout)** is a configurable period of time (in minutes) that an admin must wait before Lockout Recovery is possible.
+* **New [Lockout Recovery mode](../settings/#lockoutrecovery)** allows an admin to quickly return a device to service that is locked after exceeding the maximum number of unsuccessful admin login attempts and to set the period of time (in minutes) the device must be locked before Lockout Recovery is possible.
-* **Now supports Android [Multi-user mode](../features/#multiusermode)**, which allows administrators to create Primary, Secondary and Guest device users, any or all of which can share a single EHS global configuration. **Applies to devices running Android 8.1.0 and higher only**.
+* **Now supports Android [Multi-user mode](../features/#multiusermode)**, which allows administrators to create Primary and Secondary device users, any of which can share a single EHS global configuration. **Applies to devices running Android 8.1.0 and higher only**.
-* **New GMS Restricted mode** prevents GMS apps from being enabled even if visible to users.
-* Compatible with **[GMS Restricted Mode](../features/#gmsrestrictedmode) -** is an optional state on Zebra devices that disables all GMS applications and services (i.e. Gmail, Google Maps, etc.) on the device (that are safe to disable).
-See this section for information about related EHS behaviors.
+* Compatible with **[GMS Restricted Mode](../features/#gmsrestrictedmode) -** an optional state on Zebra devices that disables all GMS applications and services (i.e. Gmail, Google Maps, etc.) on the device (that are safe to disable).
+See the [Special Features section](../features/#gmsrestrictedmode) for important information about related EHS behaviors.

 -----